Djomlatoir/PracticeGUI.py/README.md

 ## Introduction

-This is a Python GUI application created using Tkinter.
-It offers various functionalities through buttons and allows users to interact with the application easily.
+This is my first Python GUI application created using Tkinter.

 ## Features